scriptrdotio/howto/queuing/queue_tasks.md

 # How to create queued jobs?

 Queued jobs are scripts that are put in a queue and that execute sequentially and asynchronously.
-There are many situations where an IoT application needs to create queued jobs, such as:
+There are many situations where an application needs to create queued jobs, such as:

 - When a remote client requests the execution of a lengthy operation and cannot wait for the answer
 - When a script needs more time to execute than the maximum time allocated by scriptr